Oslicek/Sisyphus/PROJECT_CONTEXT.md

 - Light theme only
 - Fonts support Czech diacritics (háčky, čárky)
 - Chart uses Q4 values (or latest available quarter)
-- Time scale positioning for governments and events (precise dates)
+- Governments and events sections are collapsible (collapsed by default, expandable by user)
 - Inflation baseline: 2025
 - Historical data updated from MFCR as of 2025-10-17
 - Data files contain only verified historical data (no projections except budget plans)